Home Breaking News Milwaukee Mayor’s Brother Violated Victim No Contact Order 4 DAYS Before Felony Charges Were Tossed

 Court records identify the essential witness as a neighbor of Knox.

-Allen addison
+Allen Addison

-Allen addison
+Allen Addison

 Court records also show that Addison was warned that a violation could result in his immediate arrest and could have resulted in a charge of bail jumping.
 “YOU MUST NOT DISREGARD THIS ORDER,” the records show.